 The fitness industry is pretty smart.
-They try to isolate everything that supposedly builds muscle mass and sell it.
-If they could they would be selling you each amino acid separately.
-That way you would be buying 10 different supplements and making the supplement dealers even richer.
+The supplement lords try to isolate everything that supposedly builds muscle mass and sell it.
+If they could, they would sell each amino acid separately.